diaspora/api-documentation/index.md

 `first`, `previous`, `next` and `last` are possible `rel`-values.
 Please **do not try to guess the pagination URLs**, some resources like streams, might use timestamps or GUIDs instead of an increasing page counter.

+### Limiting the amount of results per page

+By default, API endpoints return up to 20 items on a page.
+This can be changed by using the `per_page` parameter. `https://example.com/api/v1/example?page=2&per_page=50` would, for example, return 50 items.
+Please note that, unless otherwise noted, this parameter is capped to a maximum value of `100`.

 ## API support

 This document specifies API Version 1, which is supported by diaspora\* release X and newer.
 Version discovery should be done using [nodeinfo][nodeinfo] prior to making any requests to ensure the endpoints are available.
 If a compatible diaspora\* version was detected once, it is safe to assume a pod will stay compatible.